najmisyazani/Treadmill-Purchase-Analysis/README.md

   - "AgeGroup" and "AgeCategory" from the Age variable
   - "IncomeCategory" from the Income variable
 - **Probability Analysis:** Calculated marginal and conditional probabilities for various scenarios.
 Used crosstabs to create contingency tables for different variable combinations.
+- **Data Analysis with SQL:** Aggregated data across multiple dimensions to provide a comprehensive view of the customer profile.
+Used window functions to facilitate ranking and percentage calculations.

 ### Actionable Insights:
 - Model KP281 is the best-selling product.
 44.0% of all treadmill sales go to model KP281.